dwellir-public/rpc-perf/report.md

 [Dwellir](https://dwellir.com/)'s initial performance issues have been seriously mitigated by a structured and reproducible testing approach.
 We could measure each identified point, the effect of tunning performance parameters.
 In the case of CPU Core utilization we could identify that the cause of the issue was not related to the RPC node.

+The higher Database cache setting was a big performance increase, in fact now it is default setting on new node software releases.
+We found that the lower p2p connections had a great impact in load balanced deployments, as the resulting number of connections is multiplied by the number of load balanced nodes.

 The linear scalability test is inconclusive for us at this stage, our workload modeling is too simplistic to draw a conclusion.
-With a better workload model and interface to profiling (see next steps below) we could try to test if the node performance is degrading at some point.
+We would like to re-test with a better workload model and interface to profiling.
+It is very encouraging to see that some runs were found to scale linearly to 400 concurrent connections.
+Would be nice to find an explanation for the executions that came back with way worse metrics.

 We believe there is significant potential in continuing the development of this performance toolkit.
 After our experience we consider that the following next steps would be appropriate: